 The unprecedented seizure of more than half a ton of cocaine at an Albanian port suggests Colombian crime groups seeking to cash in on booming production are diversifying trafficking routes into the lucrative European market.

-Albanian authorities seized 613 kilos of cocaine on March 1 that had entered the country on a cargo ship transporting bananas from Colombia, according to a press release from the Colombian army, which participated in the operation.
+Albanian authorities seized 613 kilogramss of cocaine on March 1 that had entered the country on a cargo ship, according to a press release from the Colombian army, which participated in the operation.

 Albanian Police Chief Ardi Veliu said that the cocaine seizure was the largest in Albania's history.
 The cocaine was hidden in a secret compartment within a shipping container on a boat transporting bananas from Colombia.
 The cargo ship passed through ports in Malta and Italy before arriving at Durres, Albania on February 19.

-According to the Colombian army, the Urabeños crime group are known to have contacts at several European ports.
+According to the Colombian army, the Urabeños crime group is known to have contacts at several European ports.

 Police Chief Veliu said that "Albanian authorities are still investigating with their foreign counterparts to uncover all of the relationships and people involved in this criminal activity," Reuters reported.